Keep updated with phanganist.com by following our Facebook page.

 Koh Phangan is a great environment for inspiration and I have not been so productive in years since I got here.

-Back in Sweden my life was occupied by all the things that a western lifestyle encourage.
+Back in Sweden, my life was occupied by all the things that a western lifestyle encourages.

 The freedom to make music was a contributing part that made me and my family move to Thailand.